igrishaev/deed/readme.md

 ### Sequential Encoding and Decoding

-Often, we dump vast collections to explore them afterwards.
-Say, you're going to write 10M of database rows into a file to find broken rows with a script.
+We often dump vast collections to explore them afterwards.
+Say, you're going to write 10M of database rows into a file to find a broken row with a script.

 The functions above encode and decode a single value.
 That's OK for primitive types and maps but not good for vast collections.
 For example, if you encode a vector of 10M items into a file and read it back, you'll get the same vector of 10M items back.
-Most likely you don't need all of these read at once: you would better to iterate on them one by one.
+Most likely you don't need all of these at once: you'd better to iterate on them one by one.

 This is the case that `encode-seq-to` and `decode-seq-from` functions cover.
 The first function accepts a collection of items and writes them sequentially.
 It's